intro-to-git/intro-to-git.github.io/src/content/lessons/merging.md

 ## Rebasing

-Rebasing rewrites history to create a cleaner, linear timeline:
+Rebasing **rewrites history** to create a cleaner, linear commit history:

 ```bash
 # Instead of merge, use rebase